coder/devcontainer-features/CONTRIBUTING.md

 ## Getting Help

-If you have questions about contributing to this repository, please open an issue or reach out to DanielleMaywood directly.
+If you have questions about contributing to this repository, please open an issue or reach out to the Coder team directly.